-1. Q&A about the SATREPS program objectives and purposes
+1. Q&A about FY2021 invitation

-- Q: How many projects have been selected so far, and what sort of projects are they? - A: A total of 145 international joint research projects have been selected for this program so far (including projects in Infectious Diseases Control field) .
+- Q: How many projects have been selected so far, and what sort of projects are they? - A: A total of 157 international joint research projects have been selected for this program so far (including projects in Infectious Diseases Control field).